usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 18F: Affiliation Color Code
 : The affiliation color code "B" for Blue, "W" for White, or "G" for
     Green SHALL be printed in a white circle in Zone 15F as depicted in [Figure 4-1](#fig-4-1).
-The diameter of the circle SHALL NOT be more than 5 mm.
+The diameter of the circle SHALL NOT be more than 5&nbsp;mm.
 The lettering SHALL correspond to the printed color in Zone 15F.

 Zone 19F: Card Expiration Date
 : The card expiration date SHALL be printed in a MMMYYYY format in